respresso/respresso-client-ios/README.md

 1. Check above instructions
 2. Go to respresso(https://app.respresso.io) sign in and choose a project
-3. Select localization in the left panel and click the same version that you synked into your project
+3. Select localization in the left panel and click the same version that you synced into your project
 4. Get your phone and shake it
 5. Switch on 'Localization / Connection' in the popup window
 > Now your modifications are going to appearance when you click the 'Save' button on the web